Denis Mukwege and Nadia Murad win Nobel Peace Prize

 The Nobel Committee said that Mukwege's work has made him "the foremost, most unifying symbol, both nationally and internationally, of the struggle to end sexual violence in war and armed conflicts."

-"He has repeatedly condemned impunity for mass rape and criticized the Congolese government and other countries for not doing enough to stop the use of sexual violence against women as a strategy and weapon of war," it added.
+"He has repeatedly condemned impunity for mass rape and criticized the Congolese government and other countries for not doing enough to stop the use of sexual violence against women as a strategy and weapon of war," the committee said.

 In 2014, Murad's village was captured by ISIS as it swept through Iraq and Syria.
 Militants massacred some 300 people as part of a brutal assault through the Sinjar region.